blefnk/blefnk/src/content/docs/blog/how-to-code/3-the-house.md

 ---
-title: 03.
-The House
+title: "3.
+The House"
-description: Build your brand new thing
+description: "Build your brand new thing"
 ---

 ## Build Your Brand New Thing